 Art Institute of Chicago

-- The Art Institute of Chicago is the second largest art museum in the United States (Metropolitan Museum of Art (The Met) in New York is the largest).
+The Art Institute of Chicago is one of the world’s best art museums and the second-largest art museum in the United States (New York’s Metropolitan Museum of Art is the largest).

 If you ask me, I will insist that the world’s best pizza is a stuffed mushroom and spinach pizza from Giordano’s.
 Honestly, I was so excited to have my favorite pizza that we gobbled it up before I remembered that I wanted a photo.
 The empty pie plate just wasn’t so attractive.